College of St Hild and St Bede, Durham: Sport

-Hild Bede AFC are the college football club and won the Premiership in the 2014/15 season.
-There have also been successes in the lower teams, with the 3s being promoted in 2018, the 7s finishing 7th in 2019 and the 7s beating the 8s 8-1 and finishing top of Division 6 in 2020.
+Hild Bede AFC are the college football club and is the college's largest sports club with seven teams playing every-weekend in term time.

 The college's affiliated rugby teams are Bede RFC (the men's team, playing in the traditional Bede College colours of light and dark blue) and Hild RFC (the women's team, playing in the traditional St Hild's College colours of green, purple and white).

-The boat club can also boast recent successes; qualifying for Henley Royal Regatta in 2010, 2011, 2012, 2015 and 2016.
+'Hild Bede Boat Club (HBBC) is the college rowing club, and qualified for Henley Royal Regatta in 2010, 2011, 2012, 2015 and 2016.

+HBBC is a registered Boat Club through British Rowing, with Boat Code "SHB" and is a member organisation of Durham College Rowing.

+The college has several other sports clubs which compete against other colleges and has seen recent successes in squash, cricket, and hockey.

 Mascot

 The official Hild Bede college animal is the bear, and the mascot of Hild Bede SRC is "Bedo", whose named is based on "Bede", from the college's name.
-Maintenance and grooming of the mascot is undertaken by the SRC's Publicity Officer.
+The maintenance and grooming of Bedo is undertaken by the SRC Publicity Officer.

 Theatre

 Hild Bede Theatre is the biggest college drama society in Durham and puts on at least three productions annually, including a musical at the beginning of the third term.
-In 2009–10 they won two Durham Oscars, "best college play" for "Who's afraid of Virginia Woolf" and "Best college musical" for 42nd Street.
+In 2009–10 they won two Durham Oscars, "best college play" for Who's Afraid of Virginia Woolf? and "Best college musical" for 42nd Street.
 They have won the latter more times than any other Durham theatre group, having won for the last 7 years in a row.
+In 2024, they performed Grease which won "Best College Musical".

 Cinema

-Hild Bede houses the only student cinema in Durham, Bede Film Society.
+Hild Bede houses the only student cinema in Durham, Bede Film Society - which is Durham's oldest and cheapest cinema.
 The society used to showcase recent films on a 35mm projector, but, in celebration of the Bede Film Society's 50th anniversary, has since installed a new digital projector funded by £40,000 of alumni donations, with Dolby Digital surround sound.
 Films are shown on most weekends of term, with the occasional midweek showing.
 The society was started over fifty years ago, before the merging of the two colleges, showing films on a 16mm projector.